ericrogler/Green-Book/Z025_Case_Study_Communication_Lesson_Example.md

 ### [Previous Chapter](Z024_Action_Plan_Month_1.html)

 *Notice: You can copy and modify this template.
-This is based on an activity I actually did for my own students in Science classes.*
+This is based on an activity I did for my students in Science classes.*

 ### Objective
 Students will examine a case study and learn how to communicate and present to a larger audience.
-The assignment will test their ability to identify why the presentation is effective, what elements assisted in the presentation, and what was special about the topic presented.
+The assignment will test their ability to identify why the presentation is effective, which elements contributed to its effectiveness, and what made the topic particularly effective.

 ### Time Distribution
 **~50 minutes total**